 HTK and its Advisers are fiduciaries under the law.
-We must make full disclosure of all material facts relating to the advisory relationship, seek to avoid conflicts of interest, and make full disclosure of any material conflicts of interest between us and clients that could affect the advisory relationship.
-We must also act in the client's best interest.
+HTK and Advisers make full disclosure of all material facts relating to the advisory relationship, seek to avoid conflicts of interest, and make full disclosure of any material conflicts of interest between us and clients that could affect the advisory relationship.
+HTK and Advisers act in the client's best interest.
 The level of monitoring in your advisory account will depend on the type of account and the advisory program you select.